Song writers

 (Hoppy's Song For Grace)"

-20th anniversary Hopalong Cassidy Bar 20 Reunion in 2010.
+at the 20th anniversary Hopalong Cassidy Festival in 2010.

-Upon learning of the passing of Grace Bradley Boyd,
+Upon learning of her passing

-Roger has dedicated this song in her memory.
+he dedicated this song in memory

-The instrumental version of this song
+The instrumental version of

-included on this multi-media DVD:
+included on this CD.

 [Sheet music cover from first song in a Hopalong Cassidy movie]